-• Material resulting from trench excavation may be temporarily sidecast into waters of the U.S. for up to three months provided that the material is not placed in a manner that will allow it to be dispersed by currents or other forces.
+- Material resulting from trench excavation may be temporarily sidecast into waters of the U.S. for up to three months provided that the material is not placed in a manner that will allow it to be dispersed by currents or other forces.
 The District Engineer may extend the period of sidecasting to a period not to exceed 180 days, where appropriate.
-In wetlands, the top 6 to 12 inches of a trench should generally be backfilled with topsoil from the trench.
+In wetlands, the top 6 to 12 inches of a trench should generally be backfilled with topsoil from the trench. - 5.
+Water Supply Intakes: The discharge of dredged or fill material associated with the construction of temporary and permanent intakes placed into waters of the U.S. to supply water to proposed development, production and operation of wells authorized under the provisions of this RGP. - Dredge and fill material to be placed for the construction and operation of a water supply intake is not to exceed 50 cubic yards below the ordinary high water mark of waters of the U.S. - Withdrawals of water are to be the minimum necessary for the development, production and/or operation of wells identified in the RGP PCN application.